p0bailey/ThreatWolf/README.md

 - No data is stored between sessions
 - Works best with diagrams or structured descriptions
-- Built for security teams, architects, and red teams
+- Built for cybersecurity architects, security teams, and red teams

 ## Critical Disclaimer